-Most of the approximately 2,100 individuals sentenced as juveniles to life without the possibility of parole now have a chance for release in the wake of recent Supreme Court decisions.
+Most of the approximately 2,100 individuals sentenced manditorily as juveniles to life without the possibility of parole now have a chance for release in the wake of recent Supreme Court decisions.
 The choice to allow teenagers to receive the harshest available sentence is not shared among all states.
-Twenty states and the District of Columbia have banned life sentences without the possibility of parole for juveniles; in a handful of other states, no one is serving the sentence.
+Twenty-one states and the District of Columbia have banned life sentences without the possibility of parole for juveniles; in a handful of other states, no one is serving the sentence.

 Following the 2012 U.S. Supreme Court ruling in Miller v.
 Alabama1)Miller v.
 Alabama, 132 S. Ct.
 2455 (2012). states and the federal government are required to consider the unique circumstances of each juvenile defendant in determining an individualized sentence.
 Montgomery v.
 Louisiana,2)577 U.S. ___2016 (2016) a 2016 decision, ensures that the decision applies retroactively.
 For juveniles, a mandatory life sentence without the possibility of parole is unconstitutional.